 Option 1: Enter the URL you want to Test.
 Click Run Test.

-Step 3: See what Schema Markup is on the page.
+Step 3: Observe what Schema Markup is on the page.

 Intimidated by code and/or wondering what you’re looking at?
 Here’s a breakdown:

 - On the right side under where it says “Detected” is the list of structured data entities.
-Clicking on an entity on the right will open it up and show you further details.
-If your webpage doesn’t have structured data, then this will be empty.
+Clicking on an entity will open it up and show you further details.
+If your webpage doesn’t have structured data, then this section will be empty.

 - The play button in the center is the validate button.